hamzambo/hamzambo.github.io/_posts/2022-03-21-Of Freedom, Formalin and Friends.md

 layout: post
 ---
 Starting anything takes a bit of courage.
-Starting medical school just fresh out of high school, while still in your teens, needs a load of courage and a leap of faith.
+Starting medical school just fresh out of high school, while still in your teens, takes a load of courage and a leap of faith.
 And for me, it was a blind leap of faith.

 At that point in my life, I had not yet figured out what I wanted to do, unlike some of my friends.
 I didn’t have a clear idea of the career that would suit me best.
 Looking back, the societal expectation to make such a